atmosphereiot/eel-builder/README.md

 Typically, the list will be something like `["embedded", "i2c"]`

+#### variants
+A lit of variants of the EEL.
+These will be displayed in the Atmosphere Studio as their own EEL.
+The format of each object in the list is identical to a regular EEL.
+Only fields that are _different_ in the variant must be included.

+When the EEL is imported, this object will be _overlayed_ on top of the base EEL.
+See [TSD305](examples/tsd305/metadata.json) for an example.

 ### Element Fields
 These are fields that are specific to the given element object